 Per Cal/OSHA requirements, a notice will be posted for 24 hours at the general location of the primary worksite of an employee who is lab-confirmed COVID-positive, while also maintaining that employee's confidentiality.

 Will LMU notify the community in the case of a larger outbreak?

-The university will be notified via LMU Alert if there is a cluster of lab-confirmed cases; a cluster is defined by L.A.
+Clusters are reported on the university's COVID-19 dashboard; a cluster is defined by L.A.
 County Public Health as at least 3 epidemiologically linked cases.
 Details about the individuals who are lab-confirmed COVID positive will not be disclosed.
 This measure is in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-As of July 8, 2020, a set of three (3) or more related positive cases within 14 days is the legal requirement for an LMU Alert.

 How does LMU coordinate contact tracing with L.A.
 County Department of Public Health?

 The COVID Support Team Leader will report all lab-confirmed positive cases and exposures the L.A.
 County Department of Public Health, Acute Communicable Disease Unit daily in accordance with the County's Guidance for Exposure Management in Higher Education.

 How is the COVID Support Team notified of a positive case?

 The COVID Support Team is automatically notified of positive results from tests collected at the LMU or LLS Testing Centers.
 Individuals who are tested off campus are expected to contact the COVID Support Team as soon as they receive a positive result.
 The COVID Support Team is available 7 days a week from 9:00am - 5:00pm (9:00am - 2:00pm on university holidays), and may be reached at COVIDSupportTeam@lmu.edu or 310.568.6868.